izzyreal/vmpc-docs/install.rst

 Install
 =======
-VMPC2000XL can be installed in Linux, macOS, iOS and Windows.
+VMPC2000XL can be installed in Linux, macOS, iPadOS and Windows.

 The recommended way to use VMPC2000XL is in standalone mode.
 The original is a complex piece of equipment with `a 200 page manual <https://www.platinumaudiolab.com/free_stuff/manuals/Akai/akai_mpc2000xl_manual.pdf>`_. `Roger Linn <https://en.wikipedia.org/wiki/Roger_Linn>`_ poured a tremendous amount of interconnecting functionality in the MPC2000XL's ancestors, the MPC60 and the MPC3000.
 A modern computer, let alone a full-on DAW, offers a lot of distraction from all this.